rust-lang/rust/src/doc/nomicon/races.md

 let idx = Arc::new(AtomicUsize::new(0));
 let other_idx = idx.clone();

-// `move` captures other_idx by-value, moving it into this thread thread::spawn(move || {
+// `move` captures other_idx by-value, moving it into this thread. thread::spawn(move || {
     // It's ok to mutate idx because this value
     // is an atomic, so it can't cause a Data Race.